Decorative Arts

 Upcoming Online Auction

-Entries are invited for our upcoming Material Culture auctions.
-A celebration of indigenous art, we are seeking quality examples of carvings, textiles, personal adornments, tools, ceramics, metal work and others of similar rich cultural heritage.
+Entries are invited for our upcoming Material Culture June online auction.
+As a celebration of indigenous art, we are seeking quality examples of carvings, textiles, personal adornments, tools, ceramics, metal work and others of similar rich cultural heritage.

 For more information about buying and selling at our upcoming Material Culture auctions, get touch with our specialist team.